fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 The deadline for formative assessment is: 10am, Monday 30 March.

-The deadline for summative assessment is: 4pm, Wednesday 20th May.
+The deadline for summative assessment is:  ~~20 May, 4pm~~ Update: 27 May, 4pm

 Late Submission: Students may submit work up to 10 days after the submission date.
 In such instances the assessment is capped at the pass mark of 40%.
 If you think you need to submit late, please contact your tutor.